All ArticlesLegal & Finance

 • SRE permit fee: Approximately $1,500 MXN (included in closing costs)

 Annual fees vary by bank.
 BBVA, Scotiabank, Santander, and Monex are among the most commonly used banks for fideicomisos in Los Cabos.
 Shopping for competitive rates is worthwhile — the difference between banks can be $200 to $400 per year.
+The Mexican Banking Commission (CNBV) regulates all banks authorized to hold fideicomisos.

 3. Your Rights as Beneficiary